erszcz/msc-thesis/dfly-multiboot.md

 Unfortunately, that's not the case for kernel development.
 There are several reasons for using a custom linker script for the kernel.

-One of them is portability among different architectures and compiler vendors which is needed for bootstrapping.
+One of them is portability among different architectures and compiler vendors, which is needed for bootstrapping.
 In order to be able to build the kernel on a different OS, the linker script must be compatible with the platform's compiler which might emit different output than the native compiler of DragonFly BSD.